TN 6 (02-18)

 the EXR request date is more than 60 months after the previous termination (good cause found for late filing)

-Do not use CPS to start provisional payments, as Supplementary Medical Insurance (SMI) premiums will not be withheld and may result in a termination of SMI due to non-payment of premiums.
-Requests for initiation of provisional payments are high priority actions.
+Do not use CPS to start provisional benefits, as any monies withheld from CPS payments for supplemental medical insurance (SMI) premiums are not credited until the provisional benefit action is processed and may result in an incorrect termination of SMI due to non-payment of premiums.
+Requests for initiation of provisional benefits are high priority actions.

 Tickle for 15 days to follow up.
-If the MBR does not update after the 15-day follow up tickle expires or if a dire need/adverse public relation situation exists, FO’s should use the Manager-to-Manager process to contact the PCs per GN 01070.228.
-Contact PC7 by selecting PROGRAM INTEGRITY TAG with the subject line Manager to Manager.
+If the MBR does not update after the 15-day follow up tickle expires or if a dire need/adverse public relation situation exists, use the Manager-to-Manager process to contact the PSCs per GN 01070.228.
+Contact PSC7 by selecting PROGRAM INTEGRITY TAG with the subject line Manager to Manager.

 Develop work activity during the provisional benefit period.

-Document the work on form SSA-820 or SSA-821 and record the determination on form SSA-823 and fax into eView or non-disability repository application (NDRED).
+Document the work on form SSA-820-BK (Work Activity Report Self-Employment) or SSA-821-BK (Work Activity Report - Employee) and record the determination on form SSA-823 (Report of SGA Determination – For SSA Use Only) and fax into eView or the Claims File Records Management System (CFRMS).

-Notify the Disability Determination Services (DDS) examiner by telephone of the work and SGA finding.
+Notify the DDS examiner by telephone of the work and SGA finding.